yaleiyale/obsidian-emo-uploader/README.md

 Starting from version 2.6, clipboard and drag files are supported; Non-image files will appear as links without "!" at the beginning by default after being embed in markdown.

+## How to Extend

+Want to support more platforms?
+If you want to contribute and don't want to make too much effort on reading old code, you can extend it in the following ways.

+- Refer to existing *parms* files, and add the parameters required by your new *uploader* by adding files to `src/Parms`.
+- Use your *parms* interface.
+In `config.ts`, add parameter configurations about your *uploader* to provide choices and act as constructors for *uploader* at run time.
+- Implement your *uploader* and *settings panel* by adding files to `src/Uploader, src/Fragment`.
+- In `settings-tab.ts`,add your *fragment* to show and set parameters in the setting-tab.
+- Add your *uploader* to the switch judgment block in `main.ts`.
+- Test it.

+It's done! 😽

 ## Configuration